tectonic-typesetting/tectonic/docs/src/ref/v2cli.md

 ## Migration plan

-The plan is to eventually migrate to make the V2 interface into the default.
+The plan is to eventually migrate to make the V2 interface the default.
 This will be implemented as follows:

 1. Under the current situation, the V2 interface can be explicitly activated with the leading `-X` flag.
 The V1 interface can be explicitly selected by